rajchandra3/color-game/README.md

 combination of colors in RGB components and based on that the player tries to guess the correct color.
 Basically,
-          You can think it like  mixing of three diffrent colors red,Green and blue after which You will get another color.
+          You can think it like mixing three diffrent colors red, green and blue after which you will get another color.